Belfordation/iris-/README.md

-# Neural Network for iris dataset
+# Neural Network for old but not forgotten iris dataset!